Trump calls for re-run of 'total disaster' NY congressional race amid mail-in ballot problems

 Separately, the president dismissed reports that New York prosecutors have broadened their probe into Trump, calling it an extension of previous unsuccessful efforts to oust him from the White House.

 Earlier in the briefing, Trump touted his administration's coronavirus response.
 The president said positive coronavirus tests have declined 6% week-over-week, and hotspots have seen "slow improvements," including Arizona, Texas and Florida.

-He also extensively touted his new executive orders aimed at boosting health care in rural parts of the country, including by providing infrastructure funding for rural providers and permanently extending telehealth policies.
+Nevertheless, White House Coronavirus Task Force Coordinator Dr. Deborah Birx said on Sunday that the pandemic is "extraordinarily widespread" in the U.S. -- an assertion that was backed up by the nation's top infectious diseases expert, Dr. Anthony Fauci, who said that Birx had been referring to the “inherent community spread” that is occurring in some states, stating: “When you have community spread, it’s much more difficult to get your arms around that and contain it.”

 CLICK HERE FOR THE FOX NEWS APP